Bile acid synthesis disorders: Diagnosis

-Diagnosing Bile Acid Synthesis Disorders (BASDs) requires a comprehensive approach due to their rarity and symptom overlap with other liver diseases.
-Physicians begin by suspecting BASDs in infants or children presenting with jaundice, unexplained liver disease, or fat-soluble vitamin deficiencies.
+Physicians often consider diagnosing BASDs as challenging because the disorders are rare and their symptoms are similar to those of other liver diseasesliver diseases.
+Physicians are inclined to suspect BASDs in infants or children presenting with jaundice, unexplained liver disease, or fat-soluble vitamin deficiencies.
 Initial laboratory tests often include measuring serum bile acids.

-Advanced diagnostic techniques involve mass spectrometry, Liquid chromatography-tandem mass spectrometry (LC-MS/MS) and electrospray ionization-tandem mass spectrometry (ESI-MS/MS), to analyze bile acid profiles in urine and blood.
-These methods identify atypical bile acids and intermediates that accumulate due to enzyme deficiencies.
+Doctors can use a number of advanced diagnostic techniques involving mass spectrometry, including liquid chromatography-mass spectrometry (LC-MS/MS) and electrospray ionization-tandem mass spectrometry (ESI-MS/MS), to analyze bile acid profiles in urine and blood.
+These tests are utilized to identify abnormal bile acid patterns suspected to be caused by enzyme deficiencies.
 Fast atom bombardment-mass spectrometry (FAB-MS) is another technique used to detect specific bile acid patterns indicative of BASDs.
-Genetic testing confirms the diagnosis by identifying mutations in genes responsible for bile acid synthesis enzymes.
+Genetic testing is applied to confirm the diagnosis by identifying mutations in genes responsible for bile acid synthesis enzymes.

 Treatment

 Treatment for BASDs primarily involves oral bile acid replacement therapy.
-Cholic acid, approved in 2015, is the standard treatment for patients with single enzyme defects and peroxisomal disorders.
+Cholic acid, approved by the U.S. Food and Drug Administration (FDA) in 2015, is the primary treatment for patients with single enzyme defects and peroxisomal disorders.
 This therapy compensates for the lack of primary bile acids, restoring normal liver function and improving symptoms like jaundice and malabsorption.
+On the contrary, lifestyle change have not demonstrated any capability as a treatment of the condition.

 In some cases, ursodeoxycholic acid may be used alongside cholic acid to enhance bile flow, although it is ineffective as a sole treatment.
 The dosage of cholic acid is carefully monitored to suppress abnormal metabolite production and improve liver biochemistry.

 For patients unresponsive to medical therapy or with advanced liver disease, liver transplantation may be necessary.
 Early intervention with cholic acid has been shown to prevent progression to liver failure and improve long-term health outcomes, allowing many patients to lead normal lives into adulthood.

 Epidemiology

-Bile Acid Synthesis Disorders are rare conditions with limited epidemiological data available.
-The overall prevalence of BASDs is estimated to be between 1-9 cases per 1,000,000 people in the general population.
-However, this figure likely underestimates the true prevalence due to underdiagnosis and lack of awareness among healthcare providers.